Alen Peternac: International career

 Peternac earned his first cap for Croatia on 10 February 1999 against Denmark, in a friendly played in Split which Croatia lost 1–0.
 Exactly one month after he appeared in another exhibition game, a 3–2 loss against Greece; incidentally, he was replaced by Goran Vlaović in his two appearances, at half-time.

 Managerial career

 On 22 April 2020, following the appointment of Igor Jovićević as Dinamo Zagreb manager, Peternac was named his assistant.
 On 12 April 2025, he was appointed manager of Bosnian Premier League club Igman Konjic.

+On 1 January 2026, he was appointed manager of Croatian First League club Rudeš.